An algebraicity conjecture of Drinfeld and the moduli of $p$-divisible groups: Animated higher frames and windows

-\begin{remark} Observe that the definition of an admissible Dieudonn\'e module does not use the full frame structure.
+\begin{remark} Observe that the definition of a divided Dieudonn\'e complex does not use the full frame structure.
 Indeed, we only need the prism $(A,I)$ and a commuting square of animated commutative rings

-With this setup, we can define categories $\mathrm{AdmDieu}^{[a,b]}_{(A,I)}(R)$ just as before. \end{remark}
+With this setup, we can define categories $\mathrm{DDC}^{[a,b]}_{(A,I)}(R)$ just as before. \end{remark}

 \begin{proposition} Let $\mathrm{Perf}_{\{0,1\}}^{[a,b]}(\underline{A}\mathsf{-gauge})$ be the full subcategory of $\underline{A}\mathsf{-gauge}$ spanned by the perfect $\underline{A}$-gauges with Hodge-Tate weights in $\{0,1\}$ and Tor amplitude in $[a,b]$.
 Then there is a canonical equivalence of $\infty$-categories